WRansohoff/GD32VF103_templates/README.md

 # Project Organization

+The `common/` directory contains code that is shared by all of the projects, and the `hello_blah` directories contain the actual application code and a Makefile for each example.

+* `hello_riscv` is a minimal example to test whether your build / program / debug toolchain is working.

+* `hello_led` toggles the board's RGB LEDs.

+* `hello_systick` toggles the board's RGB LEDs every second, using the CPU's timer interrupt as a source of time.

+* `hello_display` configures the chip's SPI and DMA peripherals to draw to the board's display, and cycles through a few different patterns.

-The `gd32vf103xb_boot.S` file contains the interrupt vector table and the `reset_handler` assembly function.
-I've been trying to put all of my code into `.c` files lately, but the `CLIC` interrupt system which these chips use seems to be slightly non-standard.
+The `common/gd32vf103xb_boot.S` file contains the interrupt vector table and the `reset_handler` assembly function.
+I've been trying to put all of my code into `.c` files lately, but the `CLIC` interrupt system which these chips use might not be built into the universal RISC-V toolchain yet.
 So while the `csrw CSR_MTVT a0` assembly command is valid, the `__asm__( "csrw CSR_MTVT a0" );` line of C code causes an 'unrecognized CSR' compiler error.
 Weird.

-The `device_headers/gd32vf103.h` file is hand-written with a few peripheral memory definitions taken from the GD32VF1 reference manual, but it is not comprehensive.
+The `common/device_headers/gd32vf103.h` file is hand-written with a few peripheral memory definitions taken from the GD32VF1 reference manual, but it is not comprehensive.
 I named the definitions to match those found in STM32F1 device header files; the peripherals are very similar, so I'm hoping to start putting together a header file which allows identical driver code to be used for STM32F103 and GD32VF103 chips wherever possible.
+But it might also be a little bit confusing, because the GD32 peripherals are 0-indexed while the STM32 ones are 1-indexed.
+So what I call `SPI1` is called `SPI0` in the GD32 reference material.
+Life isn't perfect.

 Some configuration files, such as the OpenOCD files and the RISC-V equivalent of CMSIS headers, are from the GD32VF103 Firmware Library which you can find here: